swizzin/docs.swizzin.ltd/docs/applications/sonarr.md

 You may wish to further alter your setup by setting quality profiles or setting up post-processing so that media is automatically transferred to your Sonarr library when your torrents are completed.
 If you need further help, you can refer to the [Sonarr Wiki](https://github.com/Sonarr/Sonarr/wiki).

-## Troubleshooting
+## Switching between v2 and v3

 ### Upgrading to Sonarr v3

 You can upgrade to Sonarr v3 by running either `box install sonarrv3` or `box upgrade sonarr` (They do the exact same thing).
 Please check [the migration chapter](https://docs.swizzin.ltd/applications/sonarrv3#migrating-from-v2) for more information.

 ### Downgrading from Sonarr v3
-Like above, please check [the downgrading chapter](https://docs.swizzin.ltd/applications/sonarrv3#downgrading) in v3 docs for more information.
+Like above, please check [the downgrading chapter](https://docs.swizzin.ltd/applications/sonarrv3#downgrading-to-v2) in v3 docs for more information.